alttester/AltTester-Unity-SDK/docs/pages/get-started.md

 Steps:

-1. Open AltUnity Tester Window from Unity Editor -> Window -> AltUnityTester.
+1. Open AltUnity Tester Window from Unity Editor -> AltUnity Tools -> AltUnityTester.
 2. Select Scenes in Build
 3. Select on what platform you want to build the game.
 4. Press "Build Only" to instrument the game.